walidamro-msft/aoai-sora-2-model-startup-samples/dotnet/README.md

 This folder contains .NET samples demonstrating how to use Azure OpenAI's Sora-2 model to generate videos.
 Sora-2 is a state-of-the-art AI model that creates realistic and imaginative video content.

+> **✨ Recent Updates (November 2025):** The API endpoint structure and authentication have been verified to work with Azure OpenAI.
+The samples use the correct endpoint format (`/openai/v1/videos`) and proper JSON serialization with snake_case naming conventions.

 ## 📋 Available Samples

 ### Core Generation Projects